angrymouse/papers/subaccounts.md

 Second way requires master key provider (wallet interface, connector) to implement private hash function - function that would return cryptographic hash of key+dApp name.
 It's recommended to use argon2 for private hash function as it's recommended hash scheme for password (and so keys) derivation.

+## Algorithm

+## Terminology

+- dApp - decentralized application, application that needs wallet for some operations such as cryptographic authorization, cryptographic encryption, etc.

+- master key, wallet, single key - cryptographic keypair used for authorization in dApps.

+- user - person or entity using dApp with master key.

+- subkey - cryptographic keypair which is either derived from master key or to which master key has full access.